fbpx

 A potential downfall of this method is that it takes a bit longer than the other options.
 If you aren’t comfortable using color channels, this may be a bit confusing for you.
 However, you can precisely alter your photo’s colors with some practice.

-First, add the Selective Color Adjustment Layer by clicking on the icon in the Adjustments panel.
-The layer is added above your image in the Layers panel.
+First, add the Selective Color Adjustment Layer by clicking on the icon in the Adjustments Panel.
+The layer is added above your image in the Layers Panel.

-To start, select the color channel you want to affect by clicking the arrow next to Colors to open the drop-down menu.
+Next, select the color channel you want to affect by clicking the arrow next to Colors to open the drop-down menu.
 If you wish to adjust a specific color on your photo, choose that color channel.
 However, if you want to adjust the entire image, I suggest using the Whites, Neutrals, and Blacks channels.

 For my example, I will start by adjusting the Neutrals.
 Once I select it, I can change the various sliders.